 International Financial Institutions (IFIs), like the World Bank, routinely undermine their commitment to empower women and promote gender equality through their policies and projects.
 Gender-insensitive IFI investments disproportionately harm women and girls.

-We invite civil society groups to join our new global network of Gender IFI Watchers, which will help you hold IFIs in your country accountable for their negative gender impacts.
+Because of power in numbers in holding IFIs accountable to ensure their investments improve the lives of women, men, girls and boys, we invite civil society groups to join our global network of Gender IFI Watchers.
+Doing so can also help you hold IFIs in your country accountable for negative gender impacts.

 As a Gender IFI Watcher, you will learn how to:

 - Locate vital information about IFI projects in your country;

 - Collaborate with Gender Action and other network members in your region and around the world;

 - Use Gender Action publications, including the "Gender Toolkit for International Finance Watchers," to take action when IFI projects cause harm in your community or region;

 - Strengthen your voice for women's rights and gender justice.